tart/tart-mailer/README.rst

 Copy the default configuration file and edit.

-Execute the scripts under the db directory on PostgreSQL in order.
+Create a PostgreSQL database and execute the scripts under the db/ directory in order.
 Change the secrets on db/003-emailHash.sql before.
 Execute the only the new scripts ones if you are upgrading.

 Test the web server for users: